How to Find an

 Background Check

-Not every violin teacher lists this online, but you should check if the teacher has done and passed a comprehensive background check, especially if the lesson is for your child.
-Some live online violin lesson websites, such as Lesson With You, offer free trial lessons with professional violin instructors who are fully background checked.
+Not every violin teacher shares this information online, but it is important to confirm whether they have completed and passed a background check, especially if the lessons are for your child.
+Some online platforms, including Lesson With You, provide free trial lessons with professional violin instructors who have already been fully background checked.

 Explore LWY music lessons